jetbtc/diggit-chathelper/README.md

 ### Changelog

 #### v0.3.2
+- Major restructuring of the locally kept user directory for more flexibility!
+- As a result, user names now work in commands instead of ids
 - Labels! `!createlabel`, `!labels`, `!label`/`!hl`, `!unlabel`/ `!unhl`
 - Page title of the unfocused window *(number of new messages in chat)* does no longer get updated by ignored users
-- Fix: Keep the local user directory a little tighter and cleaner
 - Fix: Double clicking on user ids also selects part of the time
 - Fix: Documented `!undrop` not actually a command